65 Things to Throw Out on Old Stuff Day

 Hangers seem to just spontaneously spawn in the closet.
 Don’t let them choke out your closet.
 Find a place to store extra hangers.

 Just get rid of that chipped plate that makes you cringe every time you use it without realizing that you grabbed that dish.
 It’s just a pain to eat off of and you’ve got plenty of other plates to choose from.
-This is how to organize a kitchen shelf.
+Try some of these kitchen organizing ideas also.

 You can sharpen old knives or get rid of them at a donation center.
 But don’t keep multiple sets around the house.
 One good cutting knife should be enough.